Jawschamp/Segmented-Downloader/README.md

 # Example (What I use this to test the **Python API**)

 Massive thanks to [SirSloth](https://github.com/SlothsAreLazyTho/) for writting the C# version into something useful.
-Thanks to [Muh2k](https://github.com/muh2k) For Englishifying the project
+And Thanks to [Muh2k](https://github.com/muh2k) For Englishifying the project.

 ```python